Moving From Mac to PC - Dive Right IN!Written on July 24, 2019 by Chad Warmenhoven

 It’s really important to break all ties with MacOS when switching to PC and while it might feel challenging if you run into an error or a challenging Windows function, we are here to help so please ask questions when you need help.

-The move will definitely seem daunting but here are some of the most common questions and the solutions.
-As always, if you have additional questions please don’t hesitate to reach out to our Support department.
+The move may seem daunting, but here are some of the most common questions and the solutions.
+As always, our Puget Support department will gladly answer any questions you might have about your new Puget Workstation.

 - How do I get my data over